Conquest of Chile: Chile at the time of the Spanish arrivals

 According to traditional historiography, when the Spanish first came to Central Chile the territory had been under Inca rule for about 60 years.
 There are however dissenting views: recent works suggest at least 130 years of Inca presence in Central Chile, and historian Osvaldo Silva posits remarkably short chronologies of direct Inca rule and military involvement.
 According to Silva, the last Inca push towards the south was made as late as in the early 1530s.

 The main settlements of the Inca Empire in Chile lay along the Aconcagua River, Mapocho River, and the Maipo River.
 Quillota, in the Aconcagua valley, was likely their foremost settlement.
-As it appear to be the case in the other borders of the Inca Empire, the southern border was composed of several zones: first, an inner, fully incorporated zone with mitimaes protected by a line of pukaras (fortresses) and then an outer zone with Inca pukaras scattered among allied tribes.
+As it appears to be the case in the other borders of the Inca Empire, the southern border was composed of several zones: first, an inner, fully incorporated zone with mitimaes protected by a line of pukaras (fortresses) and then an outer zone with Inca pukaras scattered among allied tribes.
 This outer zone would according to historian José Bengoa have been located between the Maipo and Maule Rivers.

 The largest indigenous population were the Mapuches living south of the Inca borders in the area spanning from the Itata River to Chiloé Archipelago.
 The Mapuche population between the Itata River and Reloncaví Sound has been estimated at 705,000–900,000 in the mid-16th century by historian José Bengoa.
 (Note: Note that the Chiloé Archipelago with its large population is not included in this estimate.)
 Mapuches lived in scattered hamlets, mainly along the great rivers of Southern Chile.
 All major population centres lay at the confluences of rivers.
 Mapuches preferred to build their houses on hilly terrain or isolated hills rather than on plains and terraces.
 The Mapuche people represented an unbroken culture dating back to as early as 600 to 500 BC.
 Yet Mapuches had been influenced over centuries by Central Andean cultures such as Tiwanaku.
 A cultural linkage of this sort may help explain parallels in mythological cosmologies among Mapuches, Huilliches and the peoples of the Central Andes.

 Through their contact with Incan invaders Mapuches would have for the first time met people with state-level organization.
 Their contact with the Inca is thought to have given them a collective awareness to distinguishing between them and the invaders and uniting them into loose geopolitical units despite their lack of state organization.

 Mapuche territory had an effective system of roads before the Spanish arrival as evidenced by the fast advances of the Spanish conquerors.
 According to Zavala and co-workers (2021), the widespread gold-related toponyms in Mapuche lands and early Spanish reports of gold objects, plus the easiness for the Spanish to find gold mines suggests that gold mining did occur in Pre-Hispanic Chile south of Itata River, well beyond the borders of the Inca Empire.